UW Resident Group Photos

 • 5 new residents accepted each year

-• Training in general dermatology as well as specialty clinics: CTCL, Melanoma, Contact Dermatitis, Mohs Surgery, Lasers, Nail Diseases, Oncodermatology, Alopecia, Pediatric Dermatology, Transplant Dermatology, Complex Medical Dermatology, Dermatology Consult Service, Gastrointestinal Dermatology
+• Training in general dermatology, as well as specialty clinical experiences: CTCL, Melanoma and Pigmented lesions, Contact Dermatitis, Mohs Surgery, Lasers, Nail Diseases, Oncodermatology, Alopecia, Pediatric Dermatology, High Risk Skin Cancer, Complex Medical Dermatology, Dermatology Consult Service, Gastrointestinal Dermatology, Integrative Dermatology and Security (Inmate) Clinic

 • Global Health opportunities through a multitude of international electives offered by UW Health across the world